 The above configuration tell us,

-• The ID of the on-board LED is led-r.
-The application can access the device with $(‘#led-r’).
+led-r.
+The application can access the device with $(‘#led-r’). - The model is

-• The driver is led-gpio
+ruff-led-gpio - The driver is

-• The inputs depends on led-gpio.
+led-gpio - The inputs depends on

 A gpio configuration is declared here:

-• The type is gpio.
+- The type is

-• Bind to gpio-22/gpio.
+gpio. - Bind to

 Hardware Inteface Guideline